dcmi/dctap/ImplementingTAP.md

 |Book|dct:subject|literal|

 How these are interpreted in terms of validation, for example whether these statements are considered each on their own or together with a logical "OR" or "AND" is determined by the rules of the validation program.

+### Cardinality

+### Open/closed

+One decision needed for validation of metadata is whether the validation will be *open* or *closed*.
+In an open validation, metadata statements that do not match statement constraints in the TAP are not considered errors, although they may produce informational messages; conversely, a closed validation may reject or flag metadata statements that do not match the profile.